The Best AT&T Android Phones – June 2019

-As we begin to head towards the end of 2018, it’s obvious this has been a killer year for smartphones for both Android and iOS users alike.
-Samsung, LG, and HTC have all launched some of their best phones yet, with incredible cameras, premium materials, and brand new designs emphasising the display of each device.
-This has been the continuation of the year of the bezel-less smartphone, with both Android manufacturers and Apple moving towards edge-to-edge displays with phones like the Samsung Galaxy Note 9, LG V40, and the brand-new iPhone XS.
+As we begin to head towards the halfway mark of 2019, it’s obvious that smartphones are once again entering an interesting period in their lifespan.
+After several years of stagnation, companies like Samsung, LG, and Google have all launched some of their best phones yet, with incredible cameras, premium materials, and brand new designs emphasizing the display of each device.
+This has been the continuation of the year of the bezel-less smartphone, with both Android manufacturers and Apple moving towards edge-to-edge displays with phones like the Samsung Galaxy S10, LG G8, and the iPhone XS.

 There’s no shortage of great phones available for sale, and one of the best parts of being an AT&T customer is the ability to use almost any unlocked device on the market.
 AT&T does a great job offering some of the best phones on the market, but if you want to buy from a different reseller without going through carrier options, it’s great to have that option.
 So whether you’re looking for an incredible camera, a pixel-dense display for reading and watching video, a rugged device that can survive falls, or devices running the newest version of Android, AT&T is a perfect carrier for you.